What is an Impaired Asset?

-If the market value of an asset is lower than the carrying value, the asset will be impaired by reducing the carrying value to the level of its market value, and the amount of the write-down will be reported as a loss.
-It often happens when the asset is depreciated or amortized at an underestimated amount or following a decline in the asset’s market value.
+If the market value of an asset is lower than the carrying value, the asset is impaired and must be reduced to its fair market value, and the amount of the write-down will be reported as a loss.
+This often occurs when the asset is depreciated or amortized at an underestimated amount or following a decline in the asset’s market value.

 Why Should Impaired Assets be Reported?

-When the asset is sold at the market value after several years, the company will realize a significant amount of loss of sales.
-Instead, if the company impairs the asset periodically, the book value of the asset will better align with the market value, and the large loss of sales will be smoothed into several impairment losses.
+When the asset is sold at the market value after several years, the company will realize a large loss.
+Instead, if the company records impairments periodically, the book value of the asset will better align with the market value, and the large loss will instead be recognized over several impairment losses.

 Calculation of Impaired Asset

 Whether an asset should be impaired and how much should be impaired is determined by the accounting rules.
 IFRS and US GAAP apply different rules to impaired assets.